bunyaminsari/data-visualizer/README.md

 # Sales Data Visualizer

 This Streamlit app allows users to upload CSV or Excel files containing sales data and generates various visualizations to provide insights into the data.
+The app is flexible and can handle different column names in the uploaded files.

 ## Features

 - File upload for CSV and Excel files
 - Display of raw data
+- Flexible column mapping for different file structures
 - Interactive visualizations:
   1. Total Revenue by Product Category
   2. Customer Age Distribution